Table of Contents_

 As with the 9500ix, the Escort iX includes GPS technology to give the unit additional features that enhance its usability.
 Escort was one of the first radar detector makers to incorporate GPS capabilities into its detectors, and the iX’s GPS features are very impressive, making use of the SiRFstar IV architecture, which provides better battery performance in a smaller GPS chipset than previous GPS architectures.
 And the chipset allows for more precise locating and better performance inside parking structures or tunnels than previous chipsets.

 Whenever a radar signal is detected, the Escort iX provides an audible warning, using a clear tone and a female voice alerting you to the type of band detected.
+Do you like a long-range laser/radar detector?
+Check out our Escort ix long range radar detector review.

 The full color OLED display with the iX provides plenty of key information as you’re driving.
 You’ll see your current speed, any radar bands as they’re detected along with their frequencies, and the signal strength.
 Because the display is so easy to read, you can garner the needed information with a quick glance, returning your eyes to the road after a split second.
+A completely undetectable radar detector is described in our Escort max ci 360 review.

 The Escort Live smartphone app is a piece of crowd sourcing software, allowing for alerts based on the latest information that other Escort users are providing, including radar traps.
 And the iX can download data about the speed limit on your current road, giving you alerts when you’re exceeding the speed limit.